 Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways, back roads, as well as off-road and race tracks when applicable.

-Some of you may still be hung up on the ‘crossover’ versus ‘SUV’ terminology.
-Unfortunately, automakers tend to use both terms interchangeably, so your confusion is understandable.
+Automakers tend to use the terms “crossover” and “SUV” interchangeably, but that isn’t really accurate.
 It’s mostly the fault of marketing departments: brands choose to describe their vehicles based on public sentiment more than accurate descriptions.

 In this case, calling any of these vehicles we’ve listed “SUVs” would be incorrect.
 Here’s why: crossovers start with a car’s “unibody” architecture, which simply means the body of the car and its frame, or “foundation,” are a single piece.
 SUVs use a “body on frame” make-up that links two independent pieces together.
 This is really the only distinction between the two cars, but the side effects of unibody compared to body-on-frame are significant.
 A unibody is lighter, which leads to better fuel efficiency, agility, and a softer ride.
 Meanwhile, a heavier “body on frame” design is far more durable both in terms of rust and when driven on high-impact terrain.

-Now that you know the basic differences (and if you want a more in-depth explanation, read this), you just need to decide how you’ll use your vehicle.
+Now that you know the basic differences you just need to decide how you’ll use your vehicle.
 Planning to do a lot of off-roading or towing?
 You’re looking for an SUV.
 Need something efficient, comfortable, and more affordable?
 A crossover is the right choice.
 With that covered, if you’ve made it to the bottom of this article and now know you need an SUV, we’d suggest reviewing our top SUV picks.